 Attorney-at-law at Markwalder Emmenegger, Muri b.
 Bern

-Chairman of the Department of Cardiology, University Hospital of Bern
+Chairman and Director of the Department of Orthopaedic Surgery

 Director Promoting Services